Souravlai7/GPT-NativePHP-Knowledge/CONTRIBUTING.md

 If you change source files, regenerate the merged upload files before opening a pull request.

+## Issue-First Workflow

+Use this workflow:

+``text
+1. Open an issue describing the topic, bug, or improvement.
+2. Wait for maintainer feedback if the change is large or risky.
+3. Create a feature branch.
+4. Edit source Markdown files.
+5. Regenerate upload-ready files if needed.
+6. Open a pull request and link the issue.
+``

+Examples:

+``text
+Closes #12
+Fixes #18
+Refs #21
+``

 ## Safety Rules

 Do not contribute guidance that: